curry-packages/spicey/README.md

 3. Change into the generated directory containing all sources as a Curry package, e.g., by `cd Blog`.

+4. Define in the Makefile the variable WEBSERVERDIR (and possibly other variables, like SYSTEM or CURRYOPTIONS).

-4. Install all required packages by `make install`.
+5. Install all required packages by `make install`.

-5. Compile the generated programs by `make compile`.
+6. Compile the generated programs by `make compile`.

-6. Configure the Makefile (variable WEBSERVERDIR) and execute `make deploy` to deploy the web application.
+7. Execute `make deploy` to deploy the web application.

-7. After the successful compilation, the application is executable in a web browser by loading `<URL of web dir>/spicey.cgi`.
+8. After the successful compilation, the application is executable in a web browser by loading `<URL of web dir>/spicey.cgi`.

 Note that the database is generated with the `cdbi` package.